Here’s a quick list of the gear I use most actively. A more detailed discussion follows the list.

 The final essential filter is the neutral density filter.
 These reduce the amount of light that reaches the camera’s sensor, so you can use slower shutter speeds to blur motion, or so you can use a wider aperture to get a shallow depth-of-field, even in bright sunlight.

 Another essential is a good remote release for your camera.
 I know plenty of photographers who still use the good old trusty wired (or cable) releases.
-I like to be able to move away from the camera when shooting remotely, so I favor a wireless release such as the RFN-4s Wireless Remote Shutter Release.
+When reliability is essential, I reach for the cable release first.
+But often I want to be able to move away from the camera when shooting remotely, and in those situations I use a wireless release such as the RFN-4s Wireless Remote Shutter Release.

 Aside from cameras and lenses, no other category of gear gets photographers arguing quite so heatedly as bags.
 For a travel photographer, your bag must be highly protective and durable yet lightweight, fit your gear well but with the flexibility to change out kit as needed, and preferably not advertise that you have expensive camera equipment inside.
 The choice of what bag to use is a very personal one, but I’m still going to recommend my three favorites.